wellcometrust/reach/policytool/refparse/README.md

 # Wellcome Reference Parser

-Wellcome Reach's reference parser uses a home trained model to identify components from a set of scraped reference sections.
+Wellcome Reach's reference parser uses home trained models to identify components from a set of scraped reference sections.

 ## How to use it